karmi/rails-deployment-setups-sprinkle/README.markdown

     $ bundle exec sprinkle --script=3-rails-stack-passenger.rb <HOSTNAME>

+The installation of an Apache/Passenger stack takes about 15 minutes on a Ubuntu 10.04 Server running inside VMWare (2 cores, 512MB RAM, 2GB HDD) on a Mac Book Air.

 You can also preview packages, their dependencies and verifications:

     $ bundle exec sprinkle --test --cloud --verbose --script=3-rails-stack-passenger.rb